albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **Simultaneous integrated launch:** STAR, MMD, algorithmic districting, and expansion debut together at the First FEMA Election, producing "the new Congress" rather than "more of the old Congress."

-**Reform on a human timescale:** Cube root compliance in ~14 years means members who vote for the Act see results; voters experience tangible improvements within a political generation.
+**Reform on an achievable timeline:** Cube root compliance in ~14 years means institutional improvements take effect immediately, with electoral upgrades delivering benefits to voters on a defined schedule.

 **Proper FCAO development:** Decoupled timeline prevents exam development from holding up core reforms while ensuring adequate validation.

-**Immediate member benefits:** Title VI takes effect upon enactment, honoring the institutional capacity investment that makes passage politically viable.
+**Immediate institutional investment:** Title VI takes effect upon enactment, delivering the staff resources and competitive benefits that make passage politically viable.

 **Legal clarity:** Defined terms (First FEMA Election, Second FEMA Election) and objective triggers prevent ambiguity and resist litigation.